 1. A Point-Based Customer Loyalty Program Is Easy to Set Up

-Implementing this into your retail store is so easy, in fact, that about three-quarters of all loyalty programs out there are point systems.
+Implementing this into your store is so easy, in fact, that about three-quarters of all retail loyalty programs out there are point systems.

 As we mentioned above, starting a simple loyalty system can be done entirely through your retail point of sale.
 This makes it as easy to set up as it is running a discount or promotion.
 You customize the details of the system and it’s good to go.
-Your cashiers don’t have to do anything except as customers to input an email or phone number or have them scan a card or QR code.
+Your cashiers don’t have to do anything except ask customers to input an email or phone number or have them scan a card or QR code.
 The purchase will be recorded, points added to the account, and rewards redeemable, all automatically.